President Obama Will Give His Farewell Speech From Chicago

-His last speech before he leaves office
+His last speech before he leaves office+ READ ARTICLE

 President Obama will give his farewell address from Chicago on Jan 10, in what will likely be his last public appeal in office to preserve the signature achievements of his presidency like the Affordable Care Act.